 Looking for contraception?

 At our branch, The Women’s Health Clinic, we understand that all women have different needs when it comes to looking for contraception methods.
 Despite the fact that contraception is free on the NHS, we know that for many women with busy lifestyles, it can get a bit difficult to get an appointment at the right time at the right place.
 With NHS appointments, they need to be booked weeks in advance, tend to run behind schedule and clients are given a rather short consultation period which may leave them frustrated, bewildered and unanswered questions.

-We offer you a consultation in a private setting a time that is most convenient for you.
-You will be assigned a named nurse who will be available for your initial consultation and all the way through the follow up appointments.
+The Women’s Health Clinic offer you a consultation in a private setting at a time that is convenient for you.
+You will have a named nurse who will be available to you for your initial consultation and all follow up appointments.
 Our nurses are accredited by The Faculty of Sexual and Reproductive Healthcare (FSRH).
 This means that they are qualified experts in the field of sexual health and contraception.

 After spending up to one hour discussing your needs and the options available to you they will then be able to prescribe the appropriate form of contraception.

 The contraceptive implant is a small flexible rod (approx. the size of a matchstick ~4cm).
 It is also known as nexplanon and is inserted into your upper arm.
 It is very convenient as you do not have to take a pill every day and once it has been fitted by one of our specially qualified nurses, it can remain in place for up to 3 years.
 Later on, if you decide you want to have a baby, it can be removed and your fertility will return to normal.
 It is safe for women who cannot take oestrogen-containing contraceptives or who are breastfeeding.